finbourne/lusid-sdk-java/sdk/docs/InstrumentEventsApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // InstrumentEventsApi apiInstance = apiFactory.build(InstrumentEventsApi.class);

         InstrumentEventsApi apiInstance = ApiFactoryBuilder.build(fileName).build(InstrumentEventsApi.class);
         OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The as at time to use.
         Integer limit = 100; // Integer | Optional.
 When paginating, limit the number of returned results to this many.
 If not specified, a default  of 100 is used.
         String page = "page_example"; // String | Optional.
 The pagination token to use to continue listing items from a previous call.
 Page values are  return from list calls, and must be supplied exactly as returned.
 Additionally, when specifying this
         QueryApplicableInstrumentEventsRequest queryApplicableInstrumentEventsRequest = new QueryApplicableInstrumentEventsRequest(); // QueryApplicableInstrumentEventsRequest | The filter parameters used to retrieve applicable instrument events. try {
+            // uncomment the below to set overrides at the request level
+            // ResourceListOfApplicableInstrumentEvent result = apiInstance.queryApplicableInstrumentEvents(asAt, limit, page, queryApplicableInstrumentEventsRequest).execute(opts);

             ResourceListOfApplicableInstrumentEvent result = apiInstance.queryApplicableInstrumentEvents(asAt, limit, page, queryApplicableInstrumentEventsRequest).execute();
             System.out.println(result.toJson());
         } catch (ApiException e) {